peraltajuan/ESW25tutorial/FODLego.md

 # Exercises:

 + Repeat the generation of FODs but using the "O=S=O" SMILES string.
 What is the difference with the previous FODs for SO2?
++ Try fodMC and FODLego with a molecule containing a triple bond.